memphis-tools/dockerize_django_app_on_digitalocean/README.md

 The application can be deployed on local containers through Compose.

-It can be deploy on a cloud provider too, here DigitalOcean for the example, as a 1 node swarm cluster running 3 services.
+It can be deploy on a cloud provider too, here DigitalOcean for the example, as a 1 node swarm cluster running 3 services (we use docker secrets).

-The project is mirrored on Gitlab where a CI/CD "test, build, deploy" chain is run.
+The project is bind to Gitlab where a CI/CD "test, build, deploy" chain run.

 Django particularity set: 'DJANGO_ALLOWED_HOSTS' is a coma separated string to declare host.
 Only 1 is used, the first one (see settings.py).